chapm250/population_search/simple_search/src/simple_search/docs/Population-search.md

-#This is our explanation of our Population search algorithm
+#This is our explanation of our Population search algorithms

 Before starting crossover, we modified our regular hillclimber to not do random restarts and to not use loop-recur